Skip to content

 6. Pooled assets

 Depreciation on pooled assets cannot be notionally deducted for R&D purposes.
-Consider depreciating R&D assets in their own category.
+Consider depreciating R&D assets in their own category to maximise the benefits from your R&D deduction.

 7. Aggregate turnover

-If an entity has an aggregate turnover of more than $20m, then it does not qualify for the 43.5 per cent refundable tax offset, instead it qualifies for a 38.5 per cent non-refundable offset.
+If an entity has an aggregate turnover of more than $20m, then it does not qualify for the 43.5 per cent refundable tax offset; instead, there is an intensity test and the net benefit would be between 8.5% and 16.5%.
 The Aggregate Turnover is calculated as the annual turnover of the R&D entity for the income year plus the annual turnover of any entity that is connected or affiliated with the R&D entity, for that part of the income year that the entity is connected with you.

 EMDG tips